 - The SENCO holds the National SENCO Accreditation qualification

 - The SENCO has a qualification in psychometric testing: Assessment and Access Arrangements CPT3A

 - Teaching Assistants are given opportunities to attend courses and training to further develop their knowledge and understanding of areas of SEN. Recent courses attended include Nurture Assistants, Early Bird plus, Dyslexic, Speech and Language Support, occupational therapy support

-All children are included in our out of school activities and risk assessments are undertaken in line with local authority guidelines.7.2: How do you involve parents / carers in planning the support required for their child to access activities and trips?
+All children are included in our out of school activities and risk assessments are undertaken in line with local authority guidelines.

 1:1 support can be provided dependent on the level of need